It is hard to believe that caffeine, a stimulant that holds popularity in battling fatigue and improving creativity, can do any harm.

-2) How does caffeine work?
-Caffeine has a structure similar to adenosine and works as an adenosine receptor antagonist that blocks the actions of adenosine and leads to alertness.
-Though this can affect the quality of sleep among certain people, it could help in situations where mental alertness is critical, like driving at night or to avert jet lag.
+Though this can affect the quality of sleep among certain people, it could help in situations like driving at night or averting jet lag, where mental alertness is critical.

 The health risks and benefits have been understood, over the years, however, caffeine and metabolism, or the way in which our body processes the chemical, varies on several key factors.

 |Green tea||8 oz cup - 28 mg|

 |Energy drinks||8 oz cup - 91 mg|